harness/developer-hub/release-notes/continuous-integration.md

 #### Fixed issues

-- The Intelligence Baseline popup was re-running the pipeline, even when the close button was clicked on.
-Fixed so that the close button dismissed properly as expected.
+- The Intelligence Baseline popup was re-running the pipeline even when the close button was clicked.
+This has been fixed so that the close button now dismisses the popup as expected.
 (CI-13779, ZD-68120)

-- In certain circumstances, when a delegate fails to spin up, the log event could contain secrets in plain text.
-In order to not reveal the secrets, we are changing log type from error to debug.
+- On pipeline failure at init step entire pod yaml/object was being logged as error log for debugging as a result if any environment variables in a container referencing secrets present were also getting logged in delegate logs.
+Issue is resolved by changing the log type from error to debug type to remove visibility and added an extra log without logging entire object.
 (CI-13785)

 ### Version 1.41